lovelysystems/lovely-editor/src/components/editor-quill/README.md

 - `placeholderText`: will overwrite the placeholder text when the editor is empty
 - `toolbar`: custom Toolbar component
-- `toolbarCallback`: this callback allows the developer to use a callback to get data from the custom Toolbar to the EditorWrapper (eg. onClick on a custom button in the custom Toolbar)
+- `toolbarCallback`: this callback allows the developer to use a callback to get data from the custom Toolbar to the OyezEditor (eg. onClick on a custom button in the custom Toolbar)
 - `toolbarSelector`: css selector of the new Toolbar component (tells Quill to use it)
 - `theme`: supports either `snow` ([Docs][8]) or `core`.
 Use `core` to customize the theme of the Editor.
 An example can be found in the Storybook with Font-Awesome icons.